-In the context of this research, conceptual modeling, and specifically the development of Domain-Specific Modeling Methods (DSMMs), becomes increasingly relevant as we address the ex-post requirement R6+ later in this contribution (cf. Section 3.2).
-Conceptual modeling offers powerful means of simplifying complex systems by abstracting them into understandable representations [30].
+In the context of this research, conceptual modeling, and specifically the development of Domain-Specific Modeling Methods (DSMMs), becomes increasingly relevant as we address the requirement R6 later in this contribution (cf. Section 3.2).
+Conceptual modeling offers powerful means of simplifying complex systems by abstracting them into understandable representations [32].
 To achieve such simplifications through the development of a DSMM, two foundational frameworks from the conceptual modeling domain are considered: the Generic Modeling Method Framework (GMMF) and Agile Modeling Method Engineering (AMME).

-DSMMs are tailored to capture the unique characteristics of specific application domains [22, 26].
-The GMMF provides a structured approach for designing modeling methods, according to which each method consists of a modeling language, a modeling procedure, and mechanisms and algorithms [20].
+DSMMs are tailored to capture the unique characteristics of specific application domains [24, 28].
+The GMMF provides a structured approach for designing modeling methods, according to which each method consists of a modeling language, a modeling procedure, and mechanisms and algorithms [22].
 The modeling language covers the syntax, notation, and semantics of the respective modeling method, which are specified as a machine-processable metamodel.
 The modeling procedure contains the intended process of applying the method.
-Finally, mechanisms and algorithms can be implemented to provide modeling functionalities that go beyond mere representation purposes, such as model transformation or code generation capabilities [23].
-The development process of a DSMM requires a metamodeling platform like ADOxx1, which supports the GMMF's components.
-Furthermore, the five phases of the AMME lifecycle offer a systematic process model for the development and iterative refinement of DSMMs [19].
+Finally, mechanisms and algorithms can be implemented to provide modeling functionalities that go beyond mere representation purposes, such as model transformation or code generation capabilities [25].
+The development process of a DSMM requires a metamodeling platform, such as $ADOxx^2$.
+The open ADOxx platform allows users to realize DSMMs through the built-in support for GMMF components.
+In addition, ADOxx provides a low-code-based approach by serving as a compiler for the domain-specific language for modeling method realization (MM-DSL) called ADOSCRIPT, which can be used to implement method-specific functionalities or to extend the platform's capabilities [21, 51].
+Reusable components from over 50 developed modeling tools are available as well, ultimately enabling rapid prototyping and efficient adaptation to evolving requirements.
+Lastly, the five phases of the AMME lifecycle offer a systematic process model for the development and iterative refinement of DSMMs [20].